mounty1/JackRose/source/README.md

 # ARCHITECTURE

+This is random jottings which eventually will be change requests.

 - Suppression of logging by level.

-- Startup synchronisation:  deletion of removed rows.
-Mass-action.

 - Duplication of primary key?